-3 Provide the number of employees / workers having suffered high consequence work related injury / illhealth / fatalities (as reported in Q11 of Essential Indicators above), who have been are rehabilitated and placed in suitable employment or whose family members have been placed in suitable employment:
+3 Provide the number of employees / workers having suffered high consequence work related injury / ill-health / fatalities (as reported in Q11 of Essential Indicators above), who have been are rehabilitated and placed in suitable employment or whose family members have been placed in suitable employment:

-Total no. of affected employees/ workers No. of employees/workers that are rehabilitated and placed in suitable employment or whose family members have been placed in suitable employment
+Total no. of affec cted employees/ kers No. of employees/worke and placed in suitable em members have been place ployment or whose family

 FY 2024-25 Category FY 2024-25 FY 2023-24

-Employees Workers Not Applicable
+Employees Not Applicable